Aleem Dar

-Aleem Dar PP (Punjabi, علیم ڈار; born 6 June 1968) is a Pakistani cricket umpire and former cricketer.
-He is a member of the Elite Panel of ICC Umpires.
-He won the David Shepherd Trophy three years in a row from 2009 to 2011, after being nominated twice in 2005 and 2006.
+Aleem Dar PP (Punjabi, علیم ڈار; born 6 June 1968) is a Pakistani cricket umpire and former first-class cricketer.
+He is a former member of the Elite Panel of ICC Umpires.
+Dar won the David Shepherd Trophy three years in a row from 2009 to 2011, after being nominated twice in 2005 and 2006.
 Aleem Dar, Marais Erasmus, Richard Kettleborough, Kumar Dharmasena and Simon Taufel were the only umpires to have received the award from its inception until 2017.
-Before becoming an umpire, he played first-class cricket as a right-handed batsman and a leg-break bowler for Allied Bank, Gujranwala, Lahore and Pakistan Railways.
+Before becoming an umpire, Dar played first-class cricket as a right-handed batsman and a leg-break bowler for Allied Bank, Gujranwala, Lahore and Pakistan Railways teams.
+Dar is also a member of the Men's National Selection Committee of the Pakistan Cricket Board.He was educated at Government Islamia College, Civil Lines, Lahore.

-In December 2019, in the first match between Australia and New Zealand, Aleem stood in his 129th Test match, breaking the record previously set by Steve Bucknor.
+In December 2019, in the first match of the series between Australia and New Zealand, Aleem stood in his 129th Test match, breaking the record previously set by Steve Bucknor.
 On 1 November 2020, in the second ODI between Pakistan and Zimbabwe, Aleem stood in his 210th ODI match as an on-field umpire, surpassing South African Rudi Koertzen's record of officiating in the most ODI matches.